Known for its wealth and prosperity, Fulham is home to some of London's most expensive postcodes.

 The White Horse is a Good Pub Guide-award winning popular pub in Parsons Green.
 Known by locals as the “Sloaney Pony” down to the “Sloane Rangers” who choose to wine and dine here.
 It’s one of London’s most iconic pubs and has a fantastic beer garden.
-Not only has the pub won awards, but the food served there has also.
-The cuisine is of a traditional British influence with a European twist.Address: 1-3 Parsons Green, London, SW6 4ULTelephone: 020 7736 2115
+Not only has the pub won awards, but so has the food served there.
+The cuisine is of a traditional British influence with a European twist.Address: 1-3 Parsons Green, London, SW6 4UL Telephone: 020 7736 2115

-September 2014) the Harwood Arms retained its status as the only pub in London to have been awarded a Michelin Star.
+The Harwood Arms enjoys its status as the only pub in London to have been awarded a Michelin Star.
 It can be found in Walham Grove, Fulham.
 It follows the standards being set by other Michelin Star pubs like Tom Kerridge’s Hand and Flowers.
-Having that laid back, pub atmosphere but with top quality food, drink and service with reasonable costs is a formulae working well at the moment.Address: Walham Grove, Fulham, London, SW66 1QPTelephone: 0207 386 1847
+Having that laid back, pub atmosphere but with top quality food, drink and service with reasonable costs is a formulae working well at the moment.Address: Walham Grove, Fulham, London, SW66 1QP Telephone: 0207 386 1847

 Photo credit: thamespath.org.uk

 Historically, Fulham Palace was home for the Bishops of London and it is said that the building was lived in for potentially 5000 years.
 It hasn’t been a home for Bishops now for 41 years and is ran and maintained by the Fulham Trust.
 There’s plenty to do here; a museum that maps the history of the building and those who lived in it, the Drawing Room Café and its Botanical Gardens are a sight to see.
 Putney Bridge is the nearby tube stop.